 3. Programs to build your skills and employability

-Interviews can be nerve-wracking, but the best way to get over those nerves is by practicing.
+The service also offers interview and assessment centre preparation activities to help get over nerves before you meet an employer.
 By booking an appointment with the Careers team, you will be able to practice lots of common questions and get tips from those who have been successful.

 If you’re looking for more interview practice the Careers website also houses an online program known as ‘InterviewStream’.
 Basically, you record answers to a series of practice interview questions.
-Afterwards you’re able to review your own performance and send it to others to request their feedback.
+Afterwards, you’re able to review your own performance and send it to others to request their feedback.

 4. Workshops and events

-There’s no shortage of resources online about job applications, but sometimes it takes having someone explain something in person for it to really click.
-Careers and Student Development offers a range of online Career Chats, Employer interviews and industry events that cover topics such as career planning, job seeking, applications, interviews and even social media (LinkedIn: get on it).
+There’s no shortage of resources online about job applications, but sometimes it takes a conversation for it to really click.
+The Careers team offers a range of online Career Chats, Employer interviews and industry events that cover topics such as career planning, job-seeking, applications and interview skills.